 At the top of the hill behind Brancaster Staithe is Barrow Common – great for dog walking, and the mesmerising views offer fantastic photography and painting opportunities for the artists among us.

 Dalegate Market in Burnham Deepdale is an independent retail site offering a selection of permanent and pop up shops, supermarket, petrol station and Deepdale Café.
-It is also home to two of the major North Norfolk coastal events – Deepdale Christmas Market and Deepdale Spring Market where you will find numerous local artisans and producers selling their wares including crafts and food a drink – perfect for finding those ‘not on the high street’ gifts and produce.
+It is also home to two of the major North Norfolk coastal events – Deepdale Christmas Market and Deepdale Spring Market where you will find numerous local artisans and producers selling their wares including crafts and food & drink – perfect for finding those ‘not on the high street’ gifts and produce.